 Iceland is a truly beautiful country with a unique history and culture.
-As such, it isn’t difficult to understand why the country has become such a popular travel destination.
+As such, it isn’t difficult to understand why the country has become such a popular travel destination, especially those who are looking to explore via a campervan rental in Iceland.
 But while an increasing number of travellers are being drawn to the island, many of those who visit Iceland stick to Route 1.
 Route 1 refers to a ring road, and while it does contain some sights worth seeing, many travellers focus exclusively on this area and end up missing out on everything that Iceland has to offer.

 Route 1 will definitely connect visitors with some of Iceland’s most popular tourist attractions.
 Among the other popular attractions that are easily accessible from Route 1 are the Myvatn Nature Baths, the Jokulsarlon glacial lagoon, and the Blue Lagoon.
 However, if you want to really experience Iceland, then you need to know where to look beyond the usual and obvious places.